hiraymond/Poker/README.md

 4. File input/output (e.g., for loading/saving game status)
 5. Program codes in multiple files

+Your implementation should encompass the following coding elements:

 1. There would be total of nine different ramdom cards generated in each round.
    (two for player hand cards, two for computer player hand cards, and five for the public deck)